COVID-19 protests in the United States: California

-On May 2, one hundred plus anti-lockdown protesters rallied in Laguna Beach.
+On May 2, 100-plus anti-lockdown protesters rallied in Laguna Beach, California.
 An MSNBC reporter was attacked mid-broadcast by a protester who got in his personal space and yelled at him to "take off that damn mask."

 On May 2, a lone man protested face-mask requirements by openly wearing a Ku Klux Klan hood at Vons supermarket in Santee.
 Less than a week later, a couple pushing a stroller shopped at a Food 4 Less in Santee with Nazi swastikas on their masks.

-On May 3, about 300 protesters rallied in Rancho Cucamonga, ignored social-distancing rules, held Trump banners and chanted "Four More Years."
+On May 3, about 300 protesters rallied in Rancho Cucamonga, ignored social-distancing rules, held Trump banners and chanted "Four more years."

-On May 21, the leader of a Stay Home Order protest was arrested in San Clemente for refusing to comply with a dispersal order.
+On May 21, the leader of a stay-at-home order protest was arrested in San Clemente for refusing to comply with a dispersal order.

-On May 23, over 2000 protesters join LibertyFest anti-lockdown rally next to California State Capitol in Sacramento.
+On May 23, over 2000 protesters joined the LibertyFest anti-lockdown rally next to the California State Capitol in Sacramento.

 On July 14, gyms in Riverside and University Heights, San Diego remained open despite Governor Newsom's renewed statewide closings.

 On July 15, a grocery store employee in Los Angeles used pepper spray against a customer who allegedly assaulted a woman after being asked to wear a mask.

 On July 28, about five dozen hairstylists gathered in front of San Diego City Hall to protest county rules prohibiting salons from providing services indoors.

 On November 30, hundreds, including former UFC champion Tito Ortiz, gathered at a pier in Huntington Beach for a "curfew breaker" protest against COVID-19 restrictions.

-On January 24, 2021, a church group protested San Diego County's purple tier restrictions at a "Let Us Worship" event in El Cajon.
-Mayor William Wells led prayers while hundreds of mostly maskless protesters ignored social distancing protocols.
+On January 24, 2021, a church group protested San Diego County's purple-tier restrictions at a Let Us Worship event in El Cajon.
+Mayor William Wells led prayers while hundreds of mostly maskless protesters ignored social-distancing protocols.

-On April 13, 2021, anti-mask protesters stormed a grocery store in Carmel Valley, San Diego taking an emotional toll on staff.
+On April 13, 2021, anti-mask protesters stormed a grocery store in Carmel Valley, San Diego, taking an emotional toll on staff.

+In November 2021, a protest against government-mandated COVID-19 vaccinations led to a chain-reaction crash at the entrance to the Golden Gate Bridge.
+During the demonstration, a vehicle collision occurred involving two California Highway Patrol officers and three Golden Gate Bridge employees.

-On April 10, 2022, thousands gathered for a "Defeat the Mandates" rally in Grand Park in front of Los Angeles City Hall.
-Truckers from the People's Convoy and protesters from as far away as New York listened to speakers and musical performers opposed to several COVID-19 related bills in the state legislature.
+On April 10, 2022, thousands gathered for a Defeat the Mandates rally in Grand Park in front of Los Angeles City Hall.
+Truckers from the People's Convoy and protesters from as far away as New York listened to speakers and musical performers opposed to several COVID-19-related bills in the state legislature.